 Situated at the backdrop of a beautiful view of the sea, is the shrine of Haji Ali, a wealthy merchant turned into Muslim Sufi.
-The Haji Ali Dargah (mausoleum) was raised in 1431 in reminiscence of an affluent Muslim trader, Sayyed Peer Haji Ali Shah Bukhari, who gave up all his worldly belongings before making a trip to Mecca.
+The Haji Ali Dargah in India (mausoleum) was raised in 1431 in reminiscence of an affluent Muslim trader, Sayyed Peer Haji Ali Shah Bukhari, who gave up all his worldly belongings before making a trip to Mecca.
 People from all walks of life and religions come here to seek blessings.

 Compare quotes from upto 3 travel agents for free

 This is the holy shrine of Muslim Sufi Saint Nizamuddin Chisti.
 The tombs of many other people from the Mughal era are present in the same area, which surround a tank.
 The graves of Jahan Ara Begum and Inayat Khan are also present here.
 This dargah in India is peaceful and visually stunning.

 The Sufi Dargah is a religious place of worship of the Sufi community living in Manori.
 It is a dargah in India which is not frequented by large crowds.
 Traditional music is often heard echoing from its walls, making your walk on the beach and the tree groves a much more melodious and calming experience.